johnoffthewall/johnoffthewall.github.io/readme.md

 # John Off The Wall

-A responsive personal website built with HTML5, CSS3, and Bootstrap to document my personal journey, interests, hobbies, and life outside of work.
+A personal capstone website built with HTML5 and CSS3 to introduce myself, showcase my background, and share the projects and interests that make up my life outside of work.

 ## 🚀 Live Website